aoo-team/ashes-of-the-old-order/README.md

    folder.
 Start the cloning process by clicking "Clone".
 4. Open the new folder using a file explorer.
 Drag `AOTTO.mod` into the `mods` folder.
-5. Open up `thelastbastion.mod` (the one that you just dragged into your mods folder) with your favorite text editor and go to line 12.
+5. Open up `AOTTO.mod` (the one that you just dragged into your mods folder) with your favorite text editor and go to line 12.
 Where you see `USERNAME` in `path="C:/Users/USERNAME/Documents/Paradox Interactive/Hearts of Iron IV/mod/ashes-of-the-old-order"`, make sure to change it to your actual Windows username.
 If you are not using the default location, make sure to specify the exact file location of the `Ashes-Of-The-Old-Order` folder.
 IMPORTANT: Make sure to follow step 4 exactly for this to work, if the `AOTTO.mod` file is not read by the game, this will not work.
 6. Start up HOI4, and select "Ashes of The Old Order".

 #### ...with another Git client